Website icon Xpert.Digital

 • 🚶👨🏭 Social aspects of automotive transformation

-• 🧠🔌 Technological Supremacy: Europe's Road to Independence
+• 🧠🔌 Technological Supremacy: Europe's Path to Independence

-💭📦 Why actually?
-Duty-free imports from China lead to distortions of competition and tax losses - and then there are safety and quality concerns
+💭📦 Why?
+Duty-free imports from China lead to distortions of competition and tax losses – and then there are also safety and quality concerns.

 Duty-free imports from China lead to distortions of competition and tax losses – Image: Xpert.Digital

-In recent years, the rise of duty-free imports from China has caused a stir, particularly in Europe and the US.
-At first glance, duty-free imports seem to be a boon for consumers as they offer a wide range of affordable products.
-But a closer look reveals significant disadvantages that go far beyond the supposed advantages.
-These imports not only lead to massive distortions of competition, but also to significant tax losses and threats to the safety and quality of the products that enter the market.
+In recent years, the rise in duty-free imports from China has caused quite a stir, particularly in Europe and the USA.
+At first glance, duty-free imports seem like a Segen for consumers, offering a wide selection of inexpensive products.
+However, closer inspection reveals significant drawbacks that far outweigh the apparent advantages.
+These imports not only lead to massive distortions of competition but also to substantial tax losses and pose risks to the safety and quality of the products entering the market.

 More about it here: